What is the Best Travel Card for Australians Overseas?

 Straight to the point..

-The best travel card for Australians overseas is the Citibank Plus Debit Mastercard.
+The Answer: The best travel card for Australians overseas is the Macquarie Transaction Account (Platinum Debit Card).

 (Note: if you want the best credit card option I also mention that at the bottom of this post).